shoshievass/reopenmappingproject/README.md

 2. Calibrated transmission and initial condition parameter in /calibratedparameter/, generated from 4_grid_search.R

 ### supplement/
-This folder contains information on our age and industry cohort
+This folder contains information on our age and industry cohorts

 ## Instructions for Replication